 guidance purposes.
 A wide range of topics are covered such as multiple dwellings relief, 3% surcharge, first time buyer’s relief and only or main residence queries.

-The Planning Portal was established in 2002 by UK Government to provide an entry point to online planning information and allow planning applications in England and Wales to be submitted onine.
+The Planning Portal provides an entry point to online planning information and allow planning applications in England and Wales to be submitted onine.
 More than 80% of planning applications are now submitted online via the Planning Portal.
 Topics covered on the site include Do you need planning permission?
 Descriptions of different types of extension; how to submite a planning application; building control applications; various interactive guides; how to find your local authority.

 The Boundary Problems Website has been set up by Jon Maynard, FRICS, on boundaries, rights of way, neighbour problems and related topics, including how to find an expert to assist in solving the problem and lnks to other planning-oriented websites.

 Garden Law is a site set up by solicitor Richard Smithies of Bearders Solicitors, Brighouse, West Yorkshire, with lots of free information relating to walls, trees, hedges, fences, boundaries and even whether you can bury a loved one in your garden.
 There is also a discussion forum were visitors can post questions and receive answers from Richard Smithies or other viewers.